 Generators are just as the other products of technology.
 It will continue to develop to be better and more convenient.
-The generators with multiple fuels such as dual fuel generator and tri fuel portable generator are an example to the development in generators’ technology.
+The generators with multiple fuels, such as dual fuel generators and tri-fuel portable generators, are examples of the development in generators’ technology.

 What is a Tri Fuel Generator?

-This is a great deal as sometimes; a particular fuel will be difficult to be acquired.
+This is a great deal as sometimes, a particular fuel will be difficult to be acquired.
 A backup type of fuel will make things easier as there’s no need to panicky search for one type of fuel only.

-Does a Dual Fuel or Tri Fuel Generator Work More Efficiently Than Single Fuel Generator?
+Does a Dual Fuel or Tri-Fuel Generator Work More Efficiently Than Single Fuel Generator?

-It depends on what single generator will be used as comparison.
+It depends on what single generator will be used as a comparison.
 If the single fuel generator is a diesel generator, it will be the more efficient option.
-Diesel is a rare option in generators with multiple fuels and people will get stuck with gasoline, propane and natural gas as fuel.
+Diesel is a rare option in generators with multiple fuels, and people will get stuck with gasoline, propane, and natural gas as fuel.

-Propane is known to be the second most efficient fuel followed by gasoline and then natural gas.
-Therefore, when there is a multiple fueled generator with both diesel and propane, it will be super efficient!
+Propane is known to be the second most efficient fuel, followed by gasoline and then natural gas.
+Therefore, when there is a multiple-fueled generator with both diesel and propane, it will be super-efficient!
 In a nutshell, checking the type of fuel used by a generator will become the key to efficiency.

-Why Do Many People Choose the Dual Fuel or Tri Fuel Generators?
+Why Do Many People Choose the Dual Fuel or Tri-Fuel Generators?

-The answer is just one, convenience.
+The answer is just one convenience.
 Imagine traveling in an RV and being unable to find a specific fuel for the single generator.
 Carrying multiple generators is not convenient enough and considerably troublesome.

-If there’s no gasoline then use natural gas.
+If there’s no gasoline, then use natural gas.
 A dual fuel or tri fuel portable generator is an excellent choice because of its convenience.